 - Don't include any spaces or dashes in this field

-After the primary insurance information is entered, you can scroll down and click + Insurance Info to record any additional insurance plans.
+After the primary insurance information is entered, you can scroll down and click + Insurance Info to record any additional insurance plans, such as a secondary insurance or EAP.
 Be sure to Save any changes.

 Tip: Insurance plans and requirements can often change suddenly.
 We always recommend verifying benefits and eligibility before your first appointment with a client, and again at the start of a new year.
 This can help to avoid claim denials and unexpected client balances due to a lapse of coverage.